-“I’m fascinated by human motivation.
-I’m convinced that external circumstances influence the construct of an individual’s identity, and I represent these forces in my art in the form of iconic imagery, pop-culture, advertising, media, and entertainment.”
+“I’m fascinated by human motivation and social psychology.
+I’m convinced that external circumstances influence the construct of an individual’s identity, and I represent these forces in my art in the form of iconic imagery and mutated symbolism.”

-From such challenging issues as child abuse within the Catholic Church to the violent relationship between Hindus and Muslims, Rhodes’ paintings present topics for consideration.
-Her signature style of figurative painting upon a densely collaged background works to create a narrative with an open ending, a story that begins and ends with hope for a world built upon human kindness, awareness, independent thought and personal responsibility.
+Prior to 2019, Rhodes’ work dealt with such challenging issues as child abuse within the Catholic Church to the violent relationship between Hindus and Muslims.
+Her signature style of figurative painting upon a densely collaged background worked to create a narrative with an open ending, a story that begins and ends with hope for a world built upon human kindness, awareness, independent thought and personal responsibility.

 Aubrey Rhodes graduated from USF in 2005 with an MFA.
 Before painting full-time, she taught fiction-writing workshops at the University of California, Berkeley.
 Her work has been featured in a number of newspapers and well-known magazines in both the US and Australia.
 She has been published in the prestigious New York Studio Visit Magazine three times since 2011, and her painting, “Envy Me,” was chosen as issue 14’s cover-art.
 A selection of her work is currently on offer from Art Equity Gallery in Sydney, Australia, and The Kenneth Paul Lesko Gallery in Cleveland, Ohio.

 Below are some of the artist’s thoughts on the process and origins of her latest painting, “Birds,” which took her 3 years to complete.
 It is charcoal and acrylic on canvas and measures 2 meters x 3 meters.

 The Process of Making Beautiful Horror: